• Skip to primary navigation

 What is Japanese Sesame Dressing made of?

-This Japanese dressing with toasted sesame seeds and miso paste reminds me so much of vegetable dishes we used to eat in Japan.
+This Japanese dressing with toasted sesame seeds and miso paste reminds me so much of vegetable dishes we used to eat all the time in Japan.
 It’s salty, slightly pungent, rich and nutty and the touch of sugar makes all the difference!

 1. Grind the sesame seeds to a rough paste using a mortar and pestle.